sparkflows/sparkflows-docs/docs/tutorials/etl/time-function.rst

 Time Function
 =============

-Date Time features with TimeFunctions Operator.

-There are many instances when we want to do time-series analysis.
+There are many instances when you want to do time-series analysis.
+Fire Insights provides Date-Time features with TimeFunctions operator.

-Creating additional features from the timestamp column helps us to know more about the data and run modeling algorithms on them.
+Creating additional features from the timestamp column helps you to know more about the data and run modeling algorithms on them.
 Fire Insights has NodeTimeFunctions for creating these time series features.

 Dataset
 --------

 Let us take a Transaction Dataset which is in CSV format on HDFS.
-The dataset has a date column.
+The dataset has a "DATE" column.

 .. figure:: ../../_assets/tutorials/dataset/28.PNG
    :alt: Dataset